redox-os/orbtk-book/src/ch02-01-crate-api.md

 The elements of the structure `InitSystem` offers

 * the `registry` object, that allows to access global elements (like services)
-* the `context_provider`, used to shared the dependencies of emc entities
+* the `context_provider`, used to share the dependencies of emc entities

 ## post_layout_state_system